John Perkins (Royal Navy officer)

 John Perkins (died 27 January 1812), nicknamed Jack Punch, was a British Royal Navy officer.
 Perkins was perhaps the first mixed race commissioned officer in the Royal Navy.
 He rose from obscurity to be a successful ship's captain in the Georgian Royal Navy.
 He captained a 10-gun schooner during the American War of Independence and in a two-year period captured at least 315 enemy ships.

-Later in his career Perkins acted for the navy as a spy and undertook missions to Cuba and Saint-Domingue (modern day Haiti).
-At the start of the slave revolt in Saint-Domingue he was captured in Cap-Français and sentenced to death for supplying the rebel slaves with weapons.
+Later in his career, Perkins acted for the navy as a spy and undertook missions to Cuba and Saint-Domingue (modern day Haiti).
+At the start of the slave revolt in Saint-Domingue, he was captured in Cap-Français and sentenced to death for supplying the rebel slaves with weapons.

-After his rescue he was promoted commander in 1797 and then post-captain in 1800.
+After his rescue, he was promoted to commander in 1797 and then to post-captain in 1800.
 Perkins went on to cause an international incident with Denmark when he fired on two of their ships during peacetime.
-Toward the end of his career he participated in the capture of the islands of Saint Eustatia and Saba from the French.
+Toward the end of his career, he participated in the capture of the islands of Saint Eustatia and Saba from the French.
 Perkins also attacked a 74-gun ship-of-the-line with a 32-gun frigate.